act-gallery/simple-crud-service/src/main/resources/rythm/home.md

 ## Play with the service

-Try the following links to see the query feature provided by the bookmark RESTful service:
+Try the following links to taste the functions provided by the bookmark RESTful service:

 * [List all bookmarks](/api/v1/bookmarks)
 * [List all bookmarks with likes greater than 200](/api/v1/bookmarks?likes=gt_200)